What Does a Rig Welder Do?

 Rig Welder Duties & Responsibilities

-The duties and responsibilities of a rig welder can vary depending on the specific employer and job responsibilities but generally include the following:
+The duties and responsibilities of a rig welder can vary depending on the specific employer and job responsibilities but generally include the following.
+In many contracts, the rig welder is expected to be productive quickly, solve fit-up problems, and work with minimal supervision while still meeting strict quality and safety requirements.

 • Welding and fabrication: Rig welders are responsible for welding and fabricating a variety of equipment and structures used in the oil and gas industry, including drilling rigs, pipelines, and storage tanks.
 This may involve using a variety of welding techniques, such as shielded metal arc welding (SMAW), flux-cored arc welding (FCAW), and tungsten inert gas welding (TIG).